maoyuans/chronicles-of-terre/subclasses/Cleric-Redemption.md

 # Cleric - Redemption

 To err is mortal, to redeem is divine.
 These words hold sway over the world.
-You may have committed a great crime or seek to show others another way.
-In whichever case, you summon up this power to control your own fate and the power of amends is potent.
+The gods look down favorably upon both the redeemer and the redeemed.
+Be it someone who have committed a great sin and seek to correct this past mistake, or someone who seeks to show others a way to change for the better, you have summoned up this power to turn the fates around and make amends with the past and the present.

 ## Domain Spells